fjodor-rybakov/discord-nestjs/README.md

 }
 ```

-Don't forget to add to providers
+Also don't forget to add your middleware to the providers.

 ```typescript
 @Module({